 A charming 17th century pub at the heart of a traditional Saxon village in the glorious South Downs National Park.
 Formely named “No.1 Pub to Walk to” by the Sunday Telegraph, a warm welcome, classic food and superb service awaits you.
 They serve up rustic British food with an edge, always home-cooked with the freshest seasonal ingredients- locally sourced always.

 The Bull, Ditchling

-This charming pub with elegant decor offers a large range of local beverages, including wine from local award winning Vineyard, Ridgeview Estate.
+This charming pub with elegant decor offers a large range of local beverages, including wine from local award-winning Vineyard, Ridgeview Estate.
 It does get packed on weekends, but this is the sign of a good pub.
 Arrive early for drinks or make sure you book!
-The food is some of the best around and the pub serves a top notch roast.
-Walking opportunities aplenty- if your able after your lunch!
+The food is some of the best around and the pub serves a top-notch roast.
+Walking opportunities aplenty- if you’re able after your lunch!
 Ditchling is within the South Downs National Park and the nearby Ditchling Beacon is popular with walkers.
-Alternatively you could just go to sleep here as well, we wouldn’t blame you, the rooms are exquisite.
+Alternatively, book a room- they are exquisite.
 Prices start from £140.00 in peak season.

 Have a particular favourite you think we missed?
 Comment below !